rvaiya/keyd/man.md

 to be matched and may optionally contain unix style wildcards (*).
 For example, '`[gnome|*find*]`' will match any window with a class of 'gnome' and a title which contains 'find'.

-applied over the global rules defined in `/etc/keyd/*.conf`.

 E.G